 - Major sources of income (pending and committed)

 - Major categories of expenses

-When all parties (artist, organization, and fiscal sponsor, if used) have checked their appropriate approval box to show they agree to submit the letter, click Submit.
+Check the approval boxes when all collaborators (artist, organization, and fiscal sponsor, if used) agree to submit the letter, then click Submit.

 The grantseeker portal for Creative Work Fund letters of inquiry is hosted by the Walter & Elise Haas Fund.